rbrown2940/OB_Template/README.md

 If at any point you have helped this project and your name is not here, I apologize but this section was introduced a bit too far into the project creation.
 However, you are welcome to contact me directly on the Forum or in Discord (Zektor#5616).

-<a href="https://github.com/FeFoe">Felix Förster</a> - Miss placed link correction
+[Felix Förster](https://github.com/FeFoe) - Miss placed link correction

-<a href="https://github.com/kaleblub">Kaleb</a> - Added links to all plugins that are mentioned on the project as well as corrected some typos.
+[Kaleb](https://github.com/kaleblub) - Added links to all plugins that are mentioned on the project as well as corrected some typos.

-<a href="https://github.com/dbarenholz">Daniel Barenholz</a> - The template <a href="https://github.com/llZektorll/OB_Template/blob/main/0A_Templates/0A_17_WordDictionary/0A_17_1_WordDictionary.md">Word Dictionary</a> was created based on a conversation we had on Discord out of my need to create a dictionary for acronyms.
+[Daniel Barenholz](https://github.com/dbarenholz) - The template [Word Dictionary](https://github.com/llZektorll/OB_Template/blob/main/0A_Templates/0A_17_WordDictionary/0A_17_1_WordDictionary.md) was created based on a conversation we had on Discord out of my need to create a dictionary for acronyms.
 Hero Achievement ✨

 </details><div align="center">